-For a number of economic, social and other reasons, in recent years the world has begun to move around the planet.
-Some people try to stay longer traveling to exotic countries, others decide to take a radical step - moving to another country.
-And if a family has children, it becomes a serious test for them.
+For a number of economic and other reasons, in recent years people have started to move around the planet.
+Some try to travel more often to exotic countries, others decide to take the radical step of moving.
+And, if a family has children, it becomes a serious test for them.
 After all, they have to not only change culture, but also get used to a foreign language.
 Let's look at the differences between children who are non-native speakers and bilinguals.
-Also, how to help your child adapt to a foreign language. emigrations.
+And also, how to help your child adapt to emigration.

 Non-native speakers vs. bilinguals